 If an organization has enabled metadata, a Metadata button appears on their item pages for item owners.
 Item owners use the button to access a built-in editor and include metadata.
 When an item includes metadata, anyone with access to the item also sees a Metadata button and can use it to view the metadata in the metadata style configured by the organization.

-For hosted feature layers that have associated metadata, you can access the metadata for individual layers from the Metadata button on the details page for each layer.
+For hosted feature layers that have associated metadata, you can access the metadata for individual layers from the Metadata button on the item page for each layer.
 To open the layer's page, click the layer name in the Layers list.

 Edit metadata